Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 2. Heart Rate

-There is also evidence that it can have an impact on your heart rate .
+CalmClinic provided evidence that shows that it can impact your heart rate .

 While maintaining a lower heart rate during and after exercise can be a positive sign, even moderate doses could cause an interaction with other cardiac-related medication.